yoe/fosdemvideo/README.md

 * 4 from Kenny (KDE)
 * 5 newly bought on eBay

-That would bring the total to 23...
+That would bring the total to 24...

 People (core team)
 ----
 * wouter
-* h01ger (arriving 26th or 25th, leaving the 3rd)
+* h01ger (arriving 26th or 25th, leaving the 3rd or 4th)
 * carl (arriving 26th, leaving the 3rd)
 * fil (arriving 2014-01-28 14:05 brussels south, leaving monday)